MetaMask/snap-solana-wallet/docs/testing.md

 #### Gotchas

 - The `startMockSolanaRpc` function runs an Express server on **fixed** port 8899, meaning that you cannot run multiple instances of it at the same time.
-We cannot use a dynamic port because the snap receives the "scope" as a request parameter, and the mapping scope to port is defined statically.
+We cannot allocate a random port because the snap doesn't know about the RPC URL or the port.
+It only receive the `scope` as a request parameter, and the mapping `scope` to `URL` is defined statically.
 - The `shutdown` function must be called in the `afterEach` hook to cleanly stop the mock server.
 - Parallel tests that mock the **same** RPC method will interfere with each other because the mock server state is shared across tests.